-You will be asked to confirm that you hold copyright of the material being submitted and/or that permissions have been cleared to reproduce any included copyrighted material.
+You will be asked to confirm that you hold copyright in the material being submitted and/or that permissions have been cleared to reproduce any included copyrighted material.
 The journal accepts only original articles which have not been previously published.
 You will need to clear copyright for any copyrighted material you quote or use, including artwork.
-Please refer to a separate PDF - Copyright Conditions - for the full details.
-The editors will not consider manuscripts which are under consideration by other publishers.
-It is assumed that once you have submitted an article to this journal, it will not be sent to other publishers until a decision about inclusion has been made.
-Only by special arrangement will the editors consider previously published material.
-Click Here for the contributor contract, which you should print, sign and post back to us once your manuscript is accepted.
+Please refer to a separate PDF - Permissions Guidelines for Authors - for more information.